enqueuer-land/enqueuer/README.md

 It's ~~not just~~ an integration testing tool.
 It is a platform that provides the following capabilities:\
 - Support for many protocols out of the box\
 - Easily mock services to alleviate the headaches of functional and integration tests\
-- Friendly for developers and no developers\
+- Friendly for developers and non developers\
 - Built in assertion library to verify response data coming from your services\
 - Easily extensible through third party [plugins](http://github.com/enqueuer-land/plugins-list), including your own [custom ones](https://github.com/enqueuer-land/plugin-scaffold)\
 - Built in CLI is easy to add to your team's existing CI pipelines\